liveoak-io/liveoak-examples-archive/scripting/README.md

 * formatscript: example to enforce a specific structure when creating a new storage resource

 * metadatascript: example to modify incoming requests and outgoing responses

-* useragentscript: example to show accessing other liveoak resources using the client
+* useragentscript: example to show accessing other LiveOak resources using the client

 * ephemeralscript: example to show how to delete entries using the client and restrict editing storage entries